Third Time's A Charm: Hisense Extends Strategic Partnership With Uefa To Sponsor Euro 2024

-(MENAFN- PR Newswire) BERLIN, Sept.
-1, 2023 /PRNewswire/ -- Global consumer electronics and appliances corporation Hisense has announced that it has signed as a global sponsor of UEFA EURO 2024TM.
+DUBAI, UNITED ARAB EMIRATES, September 4, 2023/EINPresswire/ -- Global consumer electronics and appliances corporation Hisense has announced that it has signed as a global sponsor of UEFA EURO 2024TM.
 This will mark the third consecutive UEFA EURO that Hisense will sponsor after being a partner for the two previeditions and a successful sponsorship of FIFA World Cup 2022TM.
 Hisense will also gain sponsorship rights for UEFA European qualifiers in 2023-24 & 2025-26, UEFA Nations League finals in 2025, UEFA U21 EURO 2025, Finalissima 2024, and UEFA Futsal 2026 as part of the deal.
-Continue Reading

 Sports marketing continues to be a key element in Hisense's global growth and building brand recognition around the world.
 Hisense has seen overseas brand awareness almost double over the past five years.